Richard J. Jensen: "No Irish Need Apply" (2002)

-Jensen's article about anti-Irish sentiment, "No Irish Need Apply: A Myth of Victimization", was published in the Journal of Social History in December 2002 and argues that "No Irish Need Apply" (NINA) signs were mostly a myth and that there was "no significant discrimination against the Irish" in the job market.
-In July 2015, the same journal published a rebuttal to Jensen's thesis written by Rebecca Fried, an eighth-grade student at Sidwell Friends School, Washington, DC.
+Jensen's article about anti-Irish sentiment, "No Irish Need Apply: A Myth of Victimization", was published in the Journal of Social History in December 2002.
+It argued that "No Irish Need Apply" (NINA) signs were mostly a myth, and that there was "no significant discrimination against the Irish" in the US job market.
+In July 2015, the same journal published a rebuttal to Jensen's thesis written by Rebecca Fried, an eighth-grade student at Sidwell Friends School in Washington, DC.
 Before submitting her article for publication, Fried consulted with the historian Kerby A. Miller, who had long disagreed with Jensen's thesis.
 Miller found her argument to be a worthy, scholarly rebuttal in need of little editing.
 Fried's paper provided examples of "No Irish Need Apply" in newspaper archives, contesting Jensen's thesis that there was no evidence of the same.
 The following month, Jensen wrote a rebuttal to her argument for the History News Network.

-Although Jensen wrote a rebuttal to Rebecca Fried's article, it is important to note that the rebuttal itself included a factual inaccuracy pointed out in a follow-up from Fried herself.
-Jensen wrote “I’m the PhD who wrote the original article.
-I’m delighted a high school student worked so hard and wrote so well.
-No, she did not claim to find a single window sign anywhere in the USA.”
-Fried replied “I do have to say that the article does in fact list a number of posted physical NINA signs, not just newspaper ads.
-Pages 6-7 catalogue a number of the signs.”
-Jensen's response seemed to diminish the importance of the signs rather than to acknowledge the factual inaccuracy.
-Fried answered with “Thanks again for the response.
-This discussion is really fun for me, and I appreciate the opportunity to have it.
-Let me make one last point and then I promise I will shut up and give you the last word if you want it.
-You began this conversation by stating that the article ‘did not claim to find a single window sign anywhere in the USA.’
-I think we now agree at least that this is not correct.”